-Relapsing, remitting MS. Aetna considers any of the following treatments medically necessary for treatment of relapsing, remitting MS (but not for treatment of chronic progressive MS):
+Relapsing, remitting MS. Aetna considers monotherapy with any of the following medications medically necessary for treatment of relapsing, remitting MS (but not for treatment of chronic progressive MS):

 Chronic progressive MS. Aetna considers Novantrone (mitoxantrone)* medically necessary for clinically deteriorating persons with either relapsing remitting or chronic progressive forms of MS.

 Plasma exchange/plasmapheresis is considered medically necessary for individuals with acute, severe neurological deficits caused by MS who have a poor response to treatment with high-dose glucocorticoids.